Exponential self-similar mixing by incompressible flows: Second geometric construction

 The fact that $\Phi$ is area-preserving, that is, $J\Phi=1$ everywhere, can be verified by a direct computation.
-For this purpose, it is convenient to write the gradient of $\Phi$ at $(s,y)$ using the canonical basis of $\R^2$ for the domain, and the orthonormal basis $\tau(s),\eta(s)$ for the codomain, which gives
+For this purpose, it is convenient to write the gradient of $\Phi$ at $(s,y)$ using the canonical basis of $\R^2$ for the domain, and the orthonormal basis $\tau(s),\eta(s)$, associated to the foliation of the tubular neighborhood induced by $\Gamma$, for the codomain.
+This choice gives that

 where $\kappa = \kappa(s)$ and $\alpha=\alpha(s,y/\ell)$.